usnistgov/FIPS201/_Appendix/glossary.md

 - Level 3: HIGH confidence
 - Level 4: VERY HIGH confidence

-Enrollment Data Set
+Enrollment Data Record
-: A record including information about a biometric enrollment name and role of the acquiring agent, office and organization, time, place, and acquisition method.
+: A data record attributed to a biometric data subject containing non-biometric data and associated with biometric reference identifier(s). [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)

 Federal Agency Smart Credential Number (FASC-N)
 : As required by FIPS 201, one of the primary